KaushikDebdas/Performance-Testing/README.md

 Dear,

-I’ve completed a performance test on frequently used API for the test App https://restful-booker.herokuapp.com/.
+I’ve completed a performance test on frequently used API for the test App [restful-booker API ](https://restful-booker.herokuapp.com).

-Test executed for the below-mentioned scenario in server https://restful-booker.herokuapp.com/.
+Test executed for the below-mentioned scenario in server [restful-booker API ](https://restful-booker.herokuapp.com).

 * 100 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 10 And Total Concurrent API requested: 600.
 * 500 Concurrent Request with 10 Loop Count; Avg TPS for Total Samples is ~ 50 And Total Concurrent API requested: 3000.